Wikiversity: WikiJournals

 Several WikiJournals operate with an academic journal format on the Wikiversity website (under the WikiJournal User Group).
 Submitted articles are subjected to peer review by external experts before publication of an indexed, citable, stable version in the journal, and an editable version in Wikipedia.
 They are wholly free, offering open access to readers and charging no publication fee to authors (diamond open access).
 Some articles are written from scratch, and others are adapted from Wikipedia articles.
 They therefore aim to encourage experts to contribute content creation and improvement (as authors and peer reviewers), and provide an additional quality control mechanism for existing Wikipedia content.
 This activity started with WikiJournal of Medicine in 2014.
 The sister journals WikiJournal of Science and WikiJournal of Humanities both began publishing in 2018.
 The WikiJournal User Group received an open publishing award in November 2019.

-WikiDebates

-WikiDebates on Wikiversity allow compiling arguments of both sides on controversial topics such as the legality of cannabis, to create an overview.
-For fairness, users are encouraged to add arguments of their opposing view too.

 Languages

 There are currently seventeen different Wikiversities: Arabic, Chinese, Czech, English, Finnish, French, German, Greek, Hindi, Italian, Japanese, Korean, Portuguese, Russian, Slovene, Spanish, and Swedish (locked since 17 June 2021); Wikiversity projects in other languages are being developed at the "beta" multilingual hub.

 For newly established specific language Wikiversities to move out of the initial exploratory "beta" phase, the new Wikiversity community must establish policies governing research activities.
 Wikiversity may act as a repository of research carried out by the Wikimedia Research Network, or others who are involved in wiki-based, or other research.
 Wikiversity hosts original research in addition to secondary research, unless a specific language group decides upon no research.
 It is expected that researchers will respect and update guidelines for appropriate research through a community consensus process.
 Currently the English Wikiversity hosts more than 376 research pages.